xiurongy3506/independent_study/entries/entry8.md

 # Entry 8: MVP + a little more than MVP
+This week I was able to get my MVP done, use firebase pre-built login, and expand on the features in the timer section of the app.
+Read and find out how I did that!

 ## Fixing the bug from last week: String to Integer
 Last week, I was having trouble passing on data from a string to an integer.
 After many attempts in changing the variables around, I decided to use force unwrapping to convert the string to an integer.
 In this case, it worked as the second is able to be recognized as an integer.